 As challenging as posting the trot may be, many riders find sitting the trot even more difficult.
-Here are some tips from former About Horses and Ponies forum members who will help you learn to maintain a secure seat at the trot.
+Here are some tips to help you learn to maintain a secure seat at the trot.

 Sitting the trot is a bit like trying to pat your head and rub your tummy at the same time.
 You have to relax your leg muscles so that your grip is not pushing your seat out of the saddle while using your abdominal and back muscles to absorb the motion and to follow it.
 Bareback and no stirrup lessons will help you get the sitting trot faster.

 It helps to start on a lunge line so you don't have to worry about your horse and can concentrate on your position.
 Remove the stirrups and leathers as crossing them over the pommel usually leaves an uncomfortable lump under your thigh.
 Removing the stirrups helps you deepen the seat and improve your balance.
 Alternatively, try lengthening your stirrups a hole or two to help relax your legs.

 You want to be sitting as deeply as possible, so do some stretching exercises before you mount—particularly a sideways lunge, where you start with feet apart and slowly transfer most of your weight to one foot, bending the knee and stretching with the other leg straight.
 You should feel your inner thigh muscles protest a bit.
 After enough repetitions, you should also feel as if your pelvis has spread a bit wider.

 Once mounting, place your palms on the pommel and push yourself up out of the saddle, at the same spreading your legs in a wide "V." Lower your seat back into the saddle with your legs still stretched and feel the difference in your seat.